kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

-We used eq. :eq:`eq30` to calculate a frequency for a given radial velocity.
+We used eq. :eq:`eq30` to calculate a frequency for a given apparent radial velocity.
 This frequency is used in eq. :eq:`eq5` to calculate the optical velocity.
 The script proves:

-       * Axis VELO-HEL is processed as if 'VELO-XXX' is a relativistic velocity
+       * Axis VELO-HEL is processed as if 'VELO-XXX' is a apparent radial velocity
-       * This can give wrong results when applying spectral translations, because the meaning of 'VELO-XXX' could be a radio velocity instead of a relativistic.
+       * This can give wrong results when applying spectral translations, because the meaning of 'VELO-XXX' could be a radio velocity instead of an apparent radial velocity.

 The table below shows possible conversions between VELO axes and